melROLL/Bee_Slic3r/README.md

 ### What language is it written in?

-Almost everything is written in C++, C and HTML.
+Almost everything is written in C++.

+The slicing core is the `libslic3r` library, which can be built and used in a standalone way.
+The command-line interface is a thin wrapper over `libslic3r`.
+You can download a precompiled package from the release page - it will run without the need for any dependency.

 ### How to compile

-If you are on linux or running a VM you can also use Prosciutto_Slic3r, it is a script I made that can compile easilly for you Mortadella_Slic3r or SuperSlicer : https://github.com/melROLL/Prosciutto_Slic3r

-If you want to compile the source yourself, follow the instructions on one of these documentation pages (those instruction are for SuperSlicer if you want to make it for Mortadella_Slic3r, change the github link to this one : https://github.com/melROLL/Mortadella_Slic3r.git ):
+If you want to compile the source yourself, follow the instructions on one of these documentation pages:
 * [Linux](doc/How%20to%20build%20-%20Linux%20et%20al.md)
 * [macOS](doc/How%20to%20build%20-%20Mac%20OS.md)
 * [Windows](doc/How%20to%20build%20-%20Windows.md)

-You can also look at the workflow YAML-files for [git actions](https://github.com/supermerill/Slic3r/tree/master/.github/workflows), as they describe how to build SuperSlicer from source from a "virgin" dev computer.
+You can also look at the workflow YAML-files for [git actions](https://github.com/supermerill/Slic3r/tree/master/.github/workflows), as they describe how to build from source from a "virgin" dev computer.

+### Can I help?

+Sure!
+You can do the following to find things that are available to help with:
+* Add an issue to the GitHub tracker **if it isn't already present**.

+Before sending patches and pull requests contact me (preferably through opening a GitHub issue or commenting on an existing, related, issue) to discuss your proposed changes.
+This way we can ensure that nobody wastes their time and no conflicts arise in development.

+## License and attribution

+SuperSlicer is licensed under the _GNU Affero General Public License, version 3_.
+SuperSlicer is based on PrusaSlicer by PrusaResearch.

+PrusaSlicer is licensed under the _GNU Affero General Public License, version 3_.
+PrusaSlicer is owned by Prusa Research.
+PrusaSlicer is originally based on Slic3r by Alessandro Ranellucci.

+Slic3r is licensed under the _GNU Affero General Public License, version 3_.
+Slic3r was created by Alessandro Ranellucci with the help of many other contributors.

+The _GNU Affero General Public License, version 3_ ensures that if you **use** any part of this software in any way (even behind a web server), your software must be released under the same license.